About Our 1.4418 (X4CrNiMo16-5-1) Forging Facility in Jiangyin

 Packaging & International Shipping of 1.4418 Forged Parts

 Proper packaging protects your 1.4418 stainless steel forgings against corrosion, mechanical damage, and moisture during international transit.
-Jiangsu Liangyi follows stringent export packaging standards and has delivered to over 50 countries via sea, air, and multimodal freight.
+Jiangsu Liangyi follows stringent export packaging standards and ships via sea, air, and multimodal freight.

 Standard Export Packaging Specifications